 All these three stars appear in the night sky as approximately the same brightness, but they are totally different stars.
 Deneb is much further away than the others and over 200,000 times the mass of our Sun, making it a super-giant star.
 The other two stars, Vega and Altair, are respectively 40 times the mass of the Sun and Altair twice the mass of the Sun.

-The Moon will be full on the 5th, last quarter on the 12th, new on the 19th and first quarter on October 27.
+The Moon is at last quarter on the 2nd, new on the 9th, first quarter on the 16th, full on the 24th and last quarter again on October 31.

 By Clive Jackson